Funding to Present at a Conference

 The Office for Undergraduate Research (OUR) offers travel awards of up to $500 to UNC-Chapel Hill undergraduate students to defray the cost of travel to present results of their research or creative performance at a professional conference in their field.
 The travel awards are made possible by a generous gift from the McGee Family Undergraduate Research Fund.
 Travel Awards funds may be used for registration and travel expenses, but not hotel or food expenses.

-All currently enrolled undergraduate students who are in good academic standing and who completed their research under the mentorship of a UNC faculty advisor are eligible to apply.
+All currently enrolled undergraduate students who are in good academic standing and who completed their research under the mentorship of a full-time UNC faculty advisor are eligible to apply.
 The travel must occur while the student is still enrolled at UNC-Chapel Hill.
-The research must be conducted under the advisement of an UNC faculty research advisor.
+The research must be conducted under the advisement of a full-time UNC faculty research advisor.
 Priority will be given to students who also present their work at the annual Celebration of Undergraduate Research symposium organized by the Office for Undergraduate Research and who have not previously received a travel award.
 The conference to be attended must be considered a “professional conference” according to OUR’s guidelines for professional conference classification.
 Due to limited funds, only one student presenter can receive an award for any given conference.
 Each student presenter can receive a maximum of $500 from the travel award program in each academic year (July 1st through June 30th).

 Students must submit an online application (click “Apply Now”) which includes a request for a letter of support from the UNC faculty advisor who mentored the student’s research project.
 Requests for funding must be made prior to the conference date.
 In the detailed budget provide your best estimate of the cost of your transportation and registration fees.
 Applications received by the 15th of each month will be reviewed prior to the end of the month.
 Please note: Applications received in December will be reviewed with the January applicant pool.

 Letter of Support